-• In cases where the student's presence in the college is considered to be a risk to the wellbeing of the college community, the Principal or another member of SMT in his absence, can exclude the student before the interview takes place, allowing time for investigation.

-- In cases where a student fails to respond to a request to attend an Exclusion Hearing, the Principal will consider evidence and make the decision in absentia. - Where a final contract of conduct is issued, the Principal should make the consequences of non-compliance clear to the student, giving details of the conditions for continuation. - A student may be accompanied to the Exclusion Hearing by a fellow student or other adult of his/her choice.
-This is a support role only.
+- In cases where the student's presence in the college is considered to be a risk to the wellbeing of the college community, the Principal, another member of SMT or the Director of Student Engagement, can exclude the student before the interview takes place, allowing time for investigation. - In cases where a student fails to respond to a request to attend an Exclusion Hearing, the Principal will consider evidence and make the decision in absentia. - Where a final contract of conduct is issued, the Principal should make the consequences of noncompliance clear to the student, giving details of the conditions for continuation. - A student may be accompanied to the Exclusion Hearing by a fellow student or other adult of their choice in a supporting role only.